herotechcourse/kotlin-racingcar-precourse/README.md

 ## 🚀 Features to Implement

-### 1. Input Handling and Validation ✅
+### 1. Input Handling and Validation ⚠️ (Partially implemented)
-- Read car names as comma-separated input
+- Read car names as comma-separated input ✅
-- Validate that each car name is non-empty and doesn't exceed 5 characters
+- Validate that each car name is non-empty and doesn't exceed 5 characters ❌
-- Implement error handling for invalid car names (`throw IllegalArgumentException`)
+- Implement error handling for invalid car names (`throw IllegalArgumentException`) ❌
-- Read and validate the number of rounds for the race
+- Read and validate the number of rounds for the race ✅
+- Validate that number of rounds is a positive integer ❌

 ### 2. Domain Model ✅
 - Create a `Car` class to represent racing cars